near/docs/docs/6.integrator/create-transactions.md

 const result = await senderAccount.sendMoney(receiver, amount);
 ```

 This simple command constructs, signs, and sends a token transfer transaction on the NEAR blockchain.
-There is no need to create a `result` variable aside from inspecting the response details from your transaction and even create a link to [NEAR Explorer](https://explorer.testnet.near.org/) to view a GUI version of the transaction details.
+There is no need to create a `result` variable aside from inspecting the response details from your transaction and even create a link to [NearBlocks Explorer](https://testnet.nearblocks.io/) to view a GUI version of the transaction details.

 ---